-Each flat has their own private balcony.
+Each flats have their own private balcony which are vertically aligned.
 Internally there is one central concrete staircase that allows access to the 1st and 2nd floor.

 Entrance to the building is accessed through the main entrance, which is slightly set back from the rest of the building, the front entrance is of timber frame with Spandrel panelling within the inserts to the frame either side of the front door.
 The rear is of Aluminium construction with Spandrel panelling in the inserts on either side of the entrance.